modio/modio-unity-legacy/README.md

 Our Unity plugin is public and open source.
 Game developers are welcome to utilize it directly, to add support for mods in their games, or fork it for their games customized use.
 Want to make changes to our plugin?
 Submit a pull request with your recommended changes to be reviewed.

 ## Other Repositories
-Our aim with [mod.io](https://mod.io), is to provide an open modding API.
-You are welcome to [view, fork and contribute to our other codebases](https://github.com/modio) in use:
+Our aim with [mod.io](https://mod.io), is to provide an [open modding API](https://docs.mod.io).
+You are welcome to [view, fork and contribute to our other codebases](https://github.com/modio) in use.

-* [Design](https://design.mod.io) is public and open source, the repository can be [found here](https://github.com/modio/WebDesign).
-* [API documentation](https://docs.mod.io) is public and open source, the repository can be [found here](https://github.com/modio/APIDocs).
-* [Browse engine tools](https://apps.mod.io), plugins and wrappers created by the community, or [share your own](https://apps.mod.io/add).
-* [Unreal Engine 4 plugin](https://github.com/modio/UE4Plugin), easily manage the browsing and install of mods in Unreal Engine 4 games
-* [Python wrapper](https://github.com/ClementJ18/mod.io), a python wrapper for the mod.io API
-* [Rust wrapper](https://github.com/nickelc/modio-rs), rust interface for mod.io
-* And more...